steltenpower/PowerGists/animation.md

 ![notebook brands](notebooks.png)

 _psst: Notebooks can be exported to several formats, both dynamic (dashboards, web apps, etc.) and static (e.g. stone tablets now named PDF)._

+END

+---

+- Sicco de Knecht liked the above
+- If you like this, you probably like [FAIR files listing](https://github.com/steltenpower/FAIRfilesListing) too.
+Have a coder available for a bit?
+- A bit more difficult to wrap your head around, but the more powerful: [Train of Thought](https://github.com/steltenpower/Train-Of-Thought/blob/main/README.md).
+Slowly moving forward, possibly a lot faster soon.